Patreon button Steam curated reviews Discord button Facebook button Twitter button

 Stardew Valley (Switch) review

-I gushed about the Steam version of Stardew Valley for PC, and while it is almost completely unchanged, there are some aspects of its presentation, controls and performance on the Nintendo Switch that warrant discussion.
+I gushed about the Steam version of Stardew Valley for PC, and while it is almost completely unchanged, some aspects of its presentation, controls and performance on the Nintendo Switch warrant discussion.
 What is it about the Switch's convertible console-mobile design that makes it feel more at home?
-Let's get the basics out of the way first, because whether you're familiar with the game or not, it stands quite well enough alone on its own merits.

 Unlike other - complementary, not competing - games, how much you know about your farm's workings and what you choose to do with it determine just how hard it will be.
-Your survival is all you need to be concerned about, and you can choose to be as productive as you want to be.
-That has its drawbacks in the long haul, but as first year potential goes, it's a freeing concept.
+Your productivity is all you need to be concerned about.
+That has its drawbacks in the long haul, but as first-year potential goes, it's a freeing concept.
 Stardew Valley's sunny-side-up take on farming is incredibly charming.

-You raise chickens and ducks, but just for the eggs and feathers they produce; pigs, but only for the truffles they find, while goats and cows produce milk and never meat.
-It's not unusual for farmers to eat the animals they produce, and I wonder if some honesty would have hurt the pleasant attitude of this game.
-However, as an exploration of the joy of farming, few games have had more of a wide ranging impact as this one, so I doubt it.
-On a related and perhaps strange note, you do keep rabbits, but how one explains that rabbits occasionally drop feet is... well, maybe that's best left alone.
+You raise chickens and ducks, but just for the eggs and feathers they produce; pigs, but only for the truffles they find; while goats and cows produce milk and never meat.
+It's not unusual for farmers to eat the animals they produce, and I wonder if some honesty would hurt the pleasant attitude of this game.
+However, as an exploration of the joy of farming, few games have had more of a wide-ranging impact as this one, so I doubt it.
+On a related and perhaps strange note, you do keep rabbits, but how one explains that rabbits occasionally drop feet is...well, that's best left alone.

-Perhaps there's a parallel in how the game's most notable bugs go unaddressed just as the above rabbit product.
-For example, your horse isn't going to trip when its animation goes awry, all you need to is change direction and self rectifies.
-It is odd though, that rabbit's feet serve just one function, as universal likes that are used to befriend and woo villagers, so was their inclusion necessary?
+There may be a parallel in how the game's most notable bugs go unaddressed, just as the above rabbit product.
+For example, your horse isn't going to trip when its animation goes awry; all you need to do is change direction and self-rectify.
+It is odd, though, that rabbits' feet serve just one function, as universal likes that are used to befriend and woo villagers, so was their inclusion necessary?
 Not to say it doesn't work, but the little things have a tendency to distract when they don't mesh with the overall pitch of a game.
-Having said that, let's take a look at the benefits of this port on Nintendo's still young console hybrid.
+Having said that, let's take a look at the benefits of this port to the Switch.

 For starters, there are no resolution woes.
 Stardew Valley runs internally at 1080p or 720p but always uses the 1080p screen space, so you're not mucking about with settings or paying the price of having a small screen.
-In other words, the Switch dynamically scales its resolution down, but you'll always see the same amount on the screen when in handheld mode.
+In other words, the Switch dynamically scales its resolution down, but you'll always see the same amount of farm on the screen.
 This is done for performance, though the game runs smoothly in almost all situations.
-Occasionally when you have a screen full of plants, you will notice some slowdown, though given that this isn't a reflex driven game (most of the time), it's not detrimental to gameplay when performance is needed.
+Occasionally, when you have a screen full of plants, you will notice some slowdown, though given that this isn't a reflex-driven game (most of the time), it's beneficial to gameplay when performance is needed.

-The most tangible difference between this and other versions of the game are the controls.
+The most tangible difference between this and other versions of the game is the controls.
 I've heard players talk up gamepad controls when they were the only ones available.
-It's true that you can use XInput controllers, such as the Xbox One and 360 gamepads, natively, but until I had no other option I didn't truly appreciate how they streamlined the experience.
-I know I just said that Stardew Valley isn't reflex dependant, but there times when you really do need fluid, low latency controls.
-A keyboard and mouse can provide that, but somehow a gamepad just feels more natural for quick response times.
+I know I said that Stardew Valley isn't reflex-dependent, but there are times when you really do need fluid, low-latency controls, and this is a strength of the Switch port, thanks to its built-in controllers and the option to use a Pro or compatible Bluetooth gamepad.

-Stardew Valley even addresses player's disfavour of certain aspects of gameplay with options that allow you almost completely circumnavigate what you don't want to do.
-For instance, you can avoid fishing - for the most part - by purchasing fish from the traveling merchant and raise that skill level with crab pots until your proficiency is maxed out.
-If you're doing the Community Center bundles and absolutely must fish, you can purchase the top grade fishing pole and select a lure with properties that will make the process much easier.
-Also, most of the "mandatory" mechanics have assists such as food that temporarily boost your skill level.
+Stardew Valley even addresses players' disfavour for gameplay with options that allow you to circumnavigate what you don't want to do almost completely.
+For instance, you can avoid fishing - for the most part - by purchasing fish from the travelling merchant and raising that skill level with crab pots until your proficiency is maxed out.
+Most of the "mandatory" mechanics have assists such as food that temporarily boost your skill level.
 Choose them if you want, or do it the hard way.
 There's no wrong answer here.

 If you enjoy Simon Woodington's work, please consider showing your appreciation by sharing and/or with a tip via PayPal, Ko-Fi, or Patreon.
 Your support would mean a lot to them!